MerlijnWajer/Wizzup-website/index.rst

 =====================

-My name is Merlijn (Boris Wolf) Wajer; born in Amsterdam, 16 December 1990 I am 20 years old and currently attend the University of Amsterdam.
+My name is Merlijn (Boris Wolf) Wajer; born in Amsterdam, 16 December 1990 I am 21 years old and currently attend the University of Amsterdam, Master of Science in Computational Science after finished a Bachelor of Science in Computer Science.

 Blog
 ----